 I wanted to share at least one picture of our Christmas tree with the lights off.
 You can see a little green, but overall it looks more modern and white.
 The silver star topper also has a completely different look with the lights off.

 Thanks you for reading!
-I am really pleased with how our new tree looks in the living room.
-The silver ornaments and warm large bulb lights give the tree a simple and modern style.
+I am really pleased with how our new flocked artificial tree looks in the living room.
+The silver ornaments and warm large white lights create a modern Christmas tree.
 And the antique trains, kraft paper gifts, and advent calendar give the space a warm vintage feel.

 Have you started decorating for Christmas?
 Its early, but now that the tree is up it just feels right!